deepdoctection/deepdoctection/docs/tutorials/datasets.rst

 :class:`DatasetCategories` provides a way to manage categories and sub-categories.
 This proves to be useful if, for example, you want to filter out certain categories in the dataset.
-Another application arises, for example, if you have annotations with categories and sub-categories in the dataset and want to see annotations labeled with their sub-category name instead of their category name.
+Another application arises, if you have annotations with categories and sub-categories in the dataset and want to see annotations labeled with their sub-category name instead of their category name.

-:class:`DatasetCategories` takes as argument a list of init_categories, with category names as string.
+:class:`DatasetCategories` takes as argument a list of init_categories, with category names.
+Category names must be members of an :class:`Enum` class that must be derived from :class:`ObjectTypes`.
 If there are sub- categories, init_sub_categories returns a dict with category names as key and a list of subcategory names as value.

-Example: In the annotation file there is a category "TABLE_CELL", where "TABLE_CELL" can contain two possible subcategories "TABLE_HEADER" and "TABLE_BODY".
-Suppose there are no more categories and subcategories.
-Then we initialize
+Example: In the annotation file there is a category "TABLE_CELL", where "TABLE_CELL" can contain two possible sub categories "TABLE_HEADER" and "TABLE_BODY".
+Suppose there are no more categories and sub categories.
+Then we define a :class:`ObjectTypes` for new categories and initialize :class:`DatasetCategories`.

 .. code:: python

-    DatasetCategories(init_categories=["TABLE_CELL"],init_sub_categories={"TABLE_CELL":[ "TABLE_HEADER", "TABLE_BODY"]}).
+    @object_types_registry.register("TableCellType")  # we need to register the ObjectType class CellType(ObjectTypes):
+        table_cell = "TABLE_CELL"
+        table_header = "TABLE_HEADER"
+        table_body = "TABLE_BODY"

+    DatasetCategories(init_categories=[CellType.table_cell],
+                      init_sub_categories={CellType.table_cell:[CellType.table_header, CellType.table_body]}).

-When initializing :class:`DatasetCategories` it is important to know the meta data of the dataset annotation file otherwise, logical errors can occur too quickly during processing.
+When initializing :class:`DatasetCategories` it is important to know the meta data of the dataset annotation file (available labels etc.) otherwise, logical errors can occur too quickly.
 That means, if you are in doubt, what categories might occur, or how sub-categories are related to categories, it is worth the time to perform a quick analysis on the annotation file.

 DataflowBuilder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~